Arnaiz23/dotfiles/README.md

 - coc.vim -> Configuration of the coc extension
 - init.vim -> Configuration of neovim
 - install.sh -> Script of the installer
+- alacritty -> folder with the alacritty configuration
+- qtile -> folder with the qtile configuration

 ## Neovim / Vim